alash3al/phpremix/README.md

 2)- `routes`: contains all your routes files .
 3)- `vendor`: is the composer directory for installing new packages .
 4)- `views`: is the directory that contains the views of your projects .
-5)- `settings.php`: this files contains a global settings for use with Slim and laravel Capsule "the database manager" .
+5)- `settings.php`: this file contains a global settings for use with Slim and laravel Capsule "the database manager" .

 # wiki
 There is no wiki !!, just goto `Slim Framework` wiki and `Laravel\Capsule` package wiki ;) .